The Castle

 The Château de la Cour au Berruyer owes its name to its first known owner, Philippe Berruyer, one of whose sons, Gérard, was described as “high and mighty lord of the Cour au Berruyer” in 1170.

-Their descendants succeeded each other for nearly five centuries and Philippine de Berruyer, on marrying George the Simple, Lord of Plessis-Alais, made La Cour her residence, one of the four fiefdoms of the forest of Chinon.
+Their descendants succeeded each other for nearly five centuries and Philippine de Berruyer, on marrying Georges le Simple, Lord of Plessis-Alais, made the “Cour” the residence of one of the four fief guards of the forest of Chinon.

 The hillside, overlooking the Indre valley and dominating the village of Cheillé, grouped around its church from which a vigorous oak tree rises, constitutes a strategic position of the first order!

-Coming from the village, after having climbed the hill, one follows the wall of the castle, equipped with numerous bays with stone crossings and separated from the road by a dry moat.
+Coming from the village, after having climbed the hill, you first walk along the castle wall, which has numerous stone cross bays and is separated from the road by a dry moat.

 There were two drawbridges, one for the carriage gate, the two grooves of which frame a single-rail bay, the other with a single arrow for the wicket.